Owlmetry

 • Per-project issue_alert_frequency (none, hourly, 6_hourly, daily, weekly) is the rate-limit / batching policy — how often the issue_notify job assembles a digest for that project.
 It applies to all team members.

-• Per-user channel toggles decide where the digest goes for each recipient — inbox only, plus email, plus iOS push, etc.
+• Per-user channel toggles decide where the digest goes for each recipient — inbox only, plus email, plus mobile push, etc.

 A project on daily digests with three team members where one disables email and another disables push will send three digests at the same hour, each over the channels the recipient has enabled.